paradigmxyz/flood/README.md

 ## Code Layout
 - `flood/cli`: command line interface
-- `flood/generators`: utilities for generating sequences of rpc calls with parameterized distributions
+- `flood/generators`: utilities for generating rpc calls with parameterized distributions
-- `flood/tests`: implementations of tests
+- `flood/tests`: implementations of load tests and equality tests
-- `flood/user_io`: utiltiies for parsing user input
+- `flood/user_io`: utiltiies for parsing user io

+## Contributing

+Contributions are welcome in the form of issues, PR's, and commentary.
+Check out the contributor guide in [CONTRIBUTING.md](CONTRIBUTING.md).